Institutional discrimination

-Institutional discrimination is discriminatory treatment of an individual or group of individuals by society or institutions, through unequal consideration of members of subordinate groups.
+Institutional discrimination is discriminatory treatment of an individual or group of individuals by institutions, through unequal consideration of members of subordinate groups.

+Societal discrimination is discrimination by society.
 These unfair and indirect methods of discrimination are often embedded in an institution's policies, procedures, laws, and objectives.

-The discrimination can be on grounds of gender, caste, race, ethnicity, religion, or socio-economic status.
+The discrimination can be on grounds of gender, caste, race, ethnicity, religion, disability, or socio-economic status.
+State religions are a form of societal discrimination.